+Other investments consist of cash and short-term investments related to the federal agency and GSE MBS portfolio.
 Other liabilities, which are related to federal agency and GSE MBS purchases and sales, includes the FRBNY's obligation to return cash margin posted by counterparties as collateral under commitments to purchase and sell federal agency and GSE MBS.
 In addition, other liabilities includes obligations that arise from the failure of a seller to deliver securities to the FRBNY on the settlement date.
 Although the FRBNY has ownership of and records its investments in the MBS as of the contractual settlement date, it is not obligated to make payment until the securities are delivered, and the amount included in other liabilities represents the FRBNY's obligation to pay for the securities when delivered.
 The amount of other liabilities allocated to the Bank and held in the SOMA at December 31 was as follows (in millions):

-Allocated to the Bank Total SOMA
+Allocated to o the Bank Total S SOMA

-2012 2 2011 2012 2011
+2 2013 2012 2013 2012

-Cash margin \$ 49 \$ 24 \$ 3,092 \$ 1,271
+Cash margin \$ 21 \$ 49 \$ 1,320 \$ 3,092

-Obligations from
+Obligations from MBS

-MBS transaction fails 1 2 85 97
+transaction fails 11 11 85

-Total other liabilities \$ 50 \$ 26 \$ 3,177 \$ 1,368
+Total other liabilities \$ 21 \$ \$ 50 1,331 \$ 3,177